This post has been updated as of October 2023

 Adioso is something kinda wonderful.
 Although you may not have a clue where you want to go, they’ve generated some amazing Wanderlists that may point you in the right direction.
 For example, The Greatest Waterslides on Earth, or 7 Marathons Worth Traveling For, and let’s not forget The Best Beach Bars and Clubs.
-To find a flight, start by entering your departure city.
+To find a cheap last minute flight, start by entering your departure city.
 In the Destination Field you can choose from an array of options.
 You can select Anywhere, Wanderlists, or even see where your friends are traveling to by selecting Friends.
 Next, select your dates; you can choose between specific dates, weekend, or month where you can enter a range of how many nights you would like to travel.

 Skiplagged is known for its “Hidden City Ticketing”.
 Not sure what that is?
 Basically, you book a flight with a layover as your target destination, and get off at said destination instead of flying the complete route.
 For example, booking a flight from New York to Miami, with a layover in Atlanta (your target destination).
 Instead of flying all the way to Miami, you just hop off in Atlanta.
 Skiplagged shows these hidden city deals.
 But, there are risks and inconveniences with this method.
 You can only book one way, or you risk your return flight being cancelled due to various reasons, and you can’t check a bag because it will be transferred to the final destination (Miami, in this scenario).
 With that being said, book these types of flights at your own risk.